ChargrilledChook/Hangman/README.md

 # Pseudocode

-* Load a dictionary
+* Load a dictionary DONE
-* Select a random word between 5 and 12 letters
+* Select a random word between 5 and 12 letters DONE
-* Close dictionary
+* Close dictionary DONE

-* Write welcome message plus instructions to console
+* Write welcome message plus instructions to console PARTIAL DONE - needs a class
-* Menu prompting user for new game or load game
+* Menu prompting user for new game or load game DONE but not hooked up
-* if load import serialised game and resume
+* if load import serialised game and resume TODO AT END
 * else

 * Main game loop